2019 Utah Roundnet Tour

 How do I register?

-Each tournament will have a Google Form you will need to fill out ahead of time.
+Each tournament will have an online registration you will need to use to sign up ahead of time.
 Registration fees will be as follows:

-Early Registration (More than 2 weeks prior to tournament): $30/team
+Early Registration Discount of $10 (more than 2 weeks prior to tournament)

 Which division should I register for?